vidister/gimp-web/content/develop/index.md

      _(The main README for GIMP which should be read by everyone)_
 *   [README.i18n](https://git.gnome.org/browse/gimp/plain/README.i18n)
      _(The internationalization README which should be read by translators)_

+Once you've figured out what to do, though, be bold and get to work!

+## How To Submit Your Changes

+When you're ready, make your edits, and [generate a patch file](https://git-scm.com/docs/git-format-patch).
+Send the patch file, along with a summary of what you did, to the mailing list for feedback.
+The GIMP community is a friendly one, but it probably is still worth saying this: Try not to take critiques personally.
+We all just want GIMP to be the best that it can be.
+Once approved, your edits will be merged into the code base, making you an official GIMP contributor.
+And if you keep up the good work, not only will this process get easier with practice, your administrative privileges in GIMP development will also increase too.

 ## Important GIMP Links